gruns/utilbin/Add_Utility.md

-In `echo.py`, we need to declare a Python subclass of the `Utility` class, which is defined in `utilbin/utilities/utility.py`. `TextUtility`, also a subclass of the `Utility` class, is useful, pre-defined base class in utility.py that's useful to subclass instead of `Utility` as `TextUtility` handles encoding and decoding to UTF8 (as opposed to binary data, for instance).
+In `echo.py`, we need to declare a Python subclass of the `Utility` class, which is defined in `utilbin/utilities/utility.py`. `TextUtility`, also a subclass of the `Utility` class, is a useful, pre-defined base class to subclass instead of `Utility` for text utilities, like echo. `TextUtility` automatically handles encoding and decoding input and output to UTF8.

-Fill echo.py with these contents:
+Next, fill echo.py with these contents:

 ```python
 # -*- coding: utf-8 -*-